yoshida/httpd24_php56_opsworks/README.md

 ## Initial Apps Setup

+If you want to try application deployment, there is a sample application that displays phpinfo.

-1. Add a new application from the "Apps" section if you want to try phpinfo sample app
+1. Add a new application from the "Apps" section
 2. Under Settings:
    - Name: `phpinfo`
    - Type: `PHP`